-Caching is just great practice, whether pulling from Twitter, Flickr, or really anything using a feed because of rate-limiting, and more importantly, the speed of your website.
-And finally, the output will have the familiar "about 1 day ago" Twitter style time stamp.
+Caching is just great practice, whether pulling from Twitter, Flickr, or really anything using a feed because of rate-limiting and more importantly, the speed of your website.
+And finally, the output will have the familiar "about 1 day ago" Twitter-style time stamp.

 Step 3 - Add The Twitter Feed To Your Website

-All that's left to do is to include this file for use on your website or web page.
+All that's left to do is to include this file for use in your website or web page.
 I'm guessing you have a footer include file, or maybe a sidebar, that you use throughout your site.
-It's best to add this to one of those files so that all your web pages can leverage this new twitter feed parser.
+It's best to add this to one of those files so that all your web pages can leverage this new Twitter feed parser.
 Something as simple as the below should do the trick:

-That's it!
 Have fun with this simple script and feel free to use it under the MIT license, which means do whatever you want with it.
 Enjoy and feel free to add any suggestions or comments below.
 Oh, and please share.
 Thanks for reading.